fatchur/Simple-Tensor/README.md

 ### ABOUT PROJECT
-This is a project for making tensorflow tensor operation easier
+This is a simplification of tensorflow tensor operation easier

 ### DEPENDENCIES
-1. Tensorflow
+1. Tensorflow (1.0 - 1.12)

 For installing tensorflow, with GPU:
 ```python